tannerwelsh/dotfiles/README.md

 4. Enjoy your new configuration, with dotfiles symlinked into `~/`!

+Some of the packages installed might need additional configuration to work properly.
+Known caveats:

+### FZF

+After running `./install`, install useful keybindings and fuzzy completion for fzf.
+See instructions with `brew info fzf` (for Mac).

 ## Updating Dependencies

 All dependencies are included as Git submodules.
 To update them, run: